Clinical Investigation Center

 - other restrictions apply, call for details

-- Screening visit - blood and urine testing, chest radiographs and abdominal ultrasound
+- Screening visit - blood and urine testing, chest radiographs, abdominal ultrasound and possible CT

-- If residual disease seen on PET/CT, eligible to enroll
+- If residual disease seen, eligible to enroll

 - 1st cycle of treatment: Treatment days 1 and 7, overnight stay in ICU for monitoring